Lion: Health and mortality

 Lions may live 12–17 years in the wild.
 Although adult lions have no natural predators, evidence suggests most die violently from attacks by humans or other lions.
 Lions often inflict serious injuries on members of other prides they encounter in territorial disputes or members of the home pride when fighting at a kill.
 Crippled lions and cubs may fall victim to hyenas and leopards or be trampled by buffalo or elephants.
 Careless lions may be maimed when hunting prey.
+Male lions may suffer more skull and teeth injuries when hunting very large prey than when fighting each other.
 Nile crocodiles also kill and eat lions, evidenced by the occasional lion claw found in crocodile stomachs.

-Ticks commonly infest the ears, neck and groin regions of the lions.
+Ticks commonly infest the ears, neck, and groin regions of lions.
 Adult forms of several tapeworm species of the genus Taenia have been isolated from lion intestines, having been ingested as larvae in antelope meat.
-Lions in the Ngorongoro Crater were afflicted by an outbreak of stable fly (Stomoxys calcitrans) in 1962, resulting in lions becoming emaciated and covered in bloody, bare patches.
-Lions sought unsuccessfully to evade the biting flies by climbing trees or crawling into hyena burrows; many died or migrated and the local population dropped from 70 to 15 individuals.
-A more recent outbreak in 2001 killed six lions.
+Lions in the Ngorongoro Crater were afflicted by an outbreak of stable fly in 1962, resulting in lions becoming emaciated and covered in bloody, bare patches.
+Lions sought unsuccessfully to evade the biting flies by climbing trees or crawling into hyena burrows; many died or migrated, and the local population dropped from 70 to 15 individuals.

-Captive lions have been infected with canine distemper virus (CDV) since at least the mid-1970s.
-CDV is spread by domestic dogs and other carnivores; a 1994 outbreak in Serengeti National Park resulted in many lions developing neurological symptoms such as seizures.
-During the outbreak, several lions died from pneumonia and encephalitis.
+Captive lions have been infected with canine distemper virus since at least the mid-1970s.
+A 1994 outbreak in Serengeti National Park resulted in many lions developing neurological symptoms such as seizures, and several lions died from pneumonia and encephalitis.
 Feline immunodeficiency virus and lentivirus also affect captive lions.